Credit CardsArticles

 A chargeback is an action taken by a bank or financial institution to reverse electronic payments.
 Chargebacks typically occur when a cardholder successfully disputes a charge.

-You can dispute a credit card charge with Chase by logging into your online account.
+If you’ve already reviewed the details of the charge and contacted the merchant, you can dispute a credit card charge with Chase by logging in to your online account.
 Navigate to the specific charge in question and follow the on-screen instructions to start a dispute.

 The content above is not provided by any issuer.
 Any opinions expressed are those of LendingTree alone and have not been reviewed, approved, or otherwise endorsed by any issuer.
 The offers and/or promotions mentioned above may have changed, expired, or are no longer available.
 Check the issuer's website for more details.